 After climbing down from the Rock, you can take several pleasant routes through the lower terraces and gardens, and gradually work your way back to the Main Entrance.
 Not far from the Main Entrance, you can find the Sigiriya Museum.
 Here you can view some interesting exhibits and dioramas (the entrance price is included in your Sigiriya Rock Fortress ticket).

-The Giant White Buddha himself is impressive, and must be one the the tallest in existence
+The Giant White Buddha himself is impressive, and must be one of the tallest in existence.

-Monkeys, Elephants and Crocodiles – What More do you Want?
+Monkeys, Elephants, Crocodiles – What more do you want?

-The following morning, around 4am, we were woken by the sound of trumpeting elephants.
+The following morning, around 4 am, we were woken by the sound of trumpeting elephants.
 Not far from our guesthouse is a lake where they come in the morning to wash, and from the sounds – boy do they enjoy it.
 Later in the morning we wandered 10 minutes down the path to visit the lake.
-On the way down, we spotted some black-face Grey Langur monkeys.
+On the way down, we spotted some black-faced Grey Langur monkeys.

 I was looking forward to a swim in the lake (now the elephants had gone).
 However, I was advised by our cute 12-year-old guide that it might not be a good idea: Maybe there were no elephants in sight, but you can’t see the crocodiles so easily.

 In all, we spent 2 days in Sigiriya.
 It rained for most of the time, which limited our activities somewhat.
 If you’re travelling at this time of year (February/March), be aware that it can be very wet in much of the hill country.
 What’s more – when travelling on a budget – once you’re damp it can be hard to get your clothes dry again.

 Our guesthouse hostess very kindly ironed my wife’s trousers just before we left to remove the dampness.